Expert roundtable: 4 battle-tested tips for small business marketing

 That’s something John Burdock of Epic J Creations learned through selling his courses, explaining that, “Having affiliates to help market and sell your product is a very important piece in having a successful amount of sales.”

-Aside from recommendations from friends and family, encourage customers to leave online reviews, too.
+Aside from promoting your product as an affiliate, you can encourage customers to leave online reviews, too.

 Even if your business has a small customer base, encouraging word-of-mouth can attract customers more affordably and efficiently than by using traditional marketing methods alone.